 Credit risk on liquid funds is limited because these funds are placed only with financial organisations with minimal level if defolt risk.
-45% of total cash and cash equivalents as at 31 December 2016 (as at 31 December 2015: 53%) were held with one bank which is related to the Group.
+As at 31 December 2017 87% of total cash and cash equivalents were held with one bank which is related to the Group (as at 31 December 2016: 45%).